edudzikorku/GBV_Service_Providers/README.md

 ## Acknowledgments
 - Leaflet.js for the mapping library
 - QGIS team for geospatial data processing
-- Ghana Open Data Initiative for boundary data
+- Humanitarian Data Exchange for boundary data
 - All GBV service providers featured on the map